rzhao-zhsq/CV-SLT/README.md

 ## Implementation

-- The implementation for the *prior path* and the *posterior path* is given in  `./modeling/translation`
+- The implementation for the *prior path* and the *posterior path* is given in  `./modeling/translation.py`

-- The Gaussian Network equipped with ARGD is given in `./modeling/gaussian_net`
+- The Gaussian Network equipped with shared ARGD is given in `./modeling/gaussian_net.py`

 ### Prerequisites